zacksmash/lantern/config/README.md

-# Configuration objects go here, with the ability to use a config('app.name') helper method
+# Implement a global Config store